rjbultitude/theconditionalorchestra/README.md

 ##Plans

+After refactor the offset determined by pressure is a smaller range.
+Previously it spanned almost the whole allNotesArray and now it's just 6 notes either side of the centre freq

 Make static data more sonically interesting - set precipIntensity and wind values

 Playback rate bug - seems to exist only in Chrome